gwastro/pycbc/docs/index.rst

 is used in the ongoing analysis of LIGO and Virgo data.

-If you are interesting in building community tools for graivitational-wave astronomy, please consider `contributing <https://github.com/gwastro>`_, whether it is providing feedback, examples, documentation or helping to improve the core library and application suite.
+If you are interesting in building community tools for gravitational-wave astronomy, please consider `contributing <https://github.com/gwastro/pycbc>`_, whether it is providing feedback, examples, documentation or helping to improve the core library and application suite.